LeSiiN/qb-policejob/README.md

 # qb-policejob
   This is the Version of 31.12.2023 / 1.3.5
   Nothing got changed, instead of the evidence!
-Please go through the Config, i added some new things
+  Please go through the Config, i added some new things!

-# License

-    QBCore Framework
-    Copyright (C) 2021 Joshua Eger

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>
+  Thats a edit by LeSiiN <3

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)